 There are many treatment options available.

 Our NHS patients are treated within the confines of the NHS contract.
 An explanation of who is entitled to NHS dental treatment, what that the treatment entails and its cost are given on the NHS Choices website and summarised here.
 Adult NHS patients wishing to be exempted from NHS charges must bring their 'exemption certificate' for inspection at every visit.
-Sorry, dental implants are only available privately.
+Sorry some treatments such as dental implants, veneers, EMS Airflow, and teeth whitening (list not exhaustive) are not available on the NHS.

-You may find that some treatments are better accessed privately, independent of the NHS, e.g. an AIRFLOW® Scale and Polish prior to a job interview.
+You may find that some treatments are better accessed privately, independent of the NHS.
 We will discuss all treatment options and their charges with you.

 Our fees can be seen by clicking here.